-- 1. From Cloudera Manager, select Replication Replication Policies . - 2.
-Select the policy, and click Actions Show History. - 3.
+- 1. From Cloudera Manager, select Replication > Replication Policies. - 2.
+Locate the row for the policy, select the policy, and click Actions.
+Select Show History. - 3.
 Click Download CSV, and then choose one of the following options to view the performance report: - Performance.
 Click to download a CSV file which contains a summary report about the performance of the replication job.
 The performance summary report includes the last performance sample for each mapper that is working on the replication job. - Full Performance.
 Click to download the CSV file that contains the performance report of the job.
 The complete performance report includes all the samples taken for all mappers during the full execution of the replication job.